AdobeDocs/commerce-frontend-core/src/pages/guide/css/quickstart/customize-styles.md

 ## Simplest way to override parent styles

-To override parent styles (that is, override default Magento UI [library](https://glossary.magento.com/library) variables):
+To override parent styles (that is, override default UI [library](https://glossary.magento.com/library) variables):

 1. In your theme directory, create a `web/css/source` sub-directory.
 1. Create a `_theme.less` file here.
 The path to it then looks like following: